Kelly Gale Strikes Sultry Pose In Barely-There Bikini Top & Lowered Overalls

-Kelly Gale doesn’t miss an opportunity to show off her incredibly body on Instagram, but the 2019 Coachella Valley Music and Arts Festival offers a particularly good reason.
+Kelly Gale doesn’t miss an opportunity to show off her incredible body on Instagram, but the 2019 Coachella Valley Music and Arts Festival offers a particularly good reason.
 Late Monday, the Victoria’s Secret model took to the popular social media platform to share a racy snapshot of herself donning a bikini top that puts her gorgeous physique on full display.

-In the photo in question, the Swedish beauty is posing in front of vegetation typical from southern California as she dons an underwire bikini top in leopard print fabric with straps that go over the model’s shoulders.
+In the photo in question, the Swedish beauty is posing in front of vegetation typical of southern California as she dons an underwire bikini top in leopard print fabric with straps that go over the model’s shoulders.
 The cut of the bikini helps accentuate Gale’s voluptuous cleavage, putting her torso at the center of the photo.

 The model — who is of Indian and Australian heritage — teamed her sexy bikini top with a pair of denim short overalls, which she is wearing unbuttoned and lowered at the top, exposing her incredibly taut abs.
 She has her body turned to the camera as she stands with one leg propped to the side, which she is using to support her body as she leans slightly forward in a pose that further enhances her toned muscles and lean body.